New Dad's Testosterone Levels Dive Study Says

-new dads testosterone levels
+new dads testosterone levelPin

-OK, so some researchers finally got the idea to check not only moms' hormone levels, but those of New Dad.
-And surprise - dad is affected too.
+OK, so some researchers finally got the idea to check not only moms’ hormone levels but those of New Dad.
+And surprise – dad is affected too.

 Seriously - so what?